oerdnj/dp2025/main.typ

 This study focused on the real-world, relatively normal, DNS traffic.
 The future study can focus on scenarios where the attacker abuse the DNS for attacking other services (reflection Distributed Denial of Service attack) or use the algorithm properties to attack the DNS itself.
 Even though the public key sizes were not a factor in this study, it should be studied how the public key and signature sizes affect the DNS Resolver performance in the case of malign authoritative name-server.
 Scenarios might include very short or zero TTL values, short signature times and constantly changing Signing Keys (Zone Signing Keys) that force the DNS Resolver to repeatedly to re-query the contents of the zone under attacker's control.

+=== Modification of existing algorithm

+Prof. Ronen suggested @ronen2024 that if being stateless is very important, SPHINCS+ variant that can support a maximum of 2^16 signatures instead of 2^64 can be considered, such change will result in a much smaller signature.

 = Conclusion

 == Summary of Findings